nasccped/DP-undo-redo-example/README.md

 [^kojamp]: Kojamp is a Java and Kotlin project manager I built.
 You can find more info on it's
   [official repository](https://github.com/nasccped/kojamp)

+[^lexi-program]: _Lexi_ is a hypothetical word processor that the authors use throughout the _Design Patterns_[^design-patterns-book] book as a running example to demonstrate different design patterns.